A functional limit theorem for additive functionals: Sufficient conditions for convergence

-Before we state the main result of this section, we recall that for each L\' evy subordinator (non-decreasing L\' evy process) $X$ there exists a nonnegative function $\Phi$---called the Laplace exponent of $X$---such that $\ee{\exp{-\mu X_t}}=\exp{ -t \Phi(\mu)}$.
-We refer the reader to \cite[Chapter 12]{Whi02} for the definition and the important properties of the Skorokhod's $M_1$-topology.
+We recall that for each L\' evy subordinator (a nondecreasing L\' evy process) $X$ there exists a nonnegative function $\Phi$---called the Laplace exponent of $X$---such that $\ee{\exp{-\mu X_t}}=\exp{ -t \Phi(\mu)}$.
+We refer the reader to \cite[Chapter 12]{Whi02} for the definition and the important properties of Skorokhod's $M_1$-topology.